Get

 iProven Pet Thermometer

-When you suspect your cat has a fever, a digital thermometer is crucial for informing your vet and guiding your next steps.
+When you suspect your cat has a fever, a digital thermometer is crucial for informing a vet and guiding your next steps.
 Ear and forehead thermometers are comfortable and convenient, but a rectal thermometer like the iProven Pet Thermometer will give you the most accurate results.
 Remember to lubricate the tip before inserting it and, ideally, get a second pair of hands from a family member or a friend.

 15. Petroleum Jelly (Lube)